 Cloud Expo - Cloud Looms Large on SYS-CON.TV

-Cloud Expo 2012 East Opening Keynote by SHI
+Cloud Expo 2013 East Opening Keynote by IBM

 Cloud is a transformational shift in computing that can have a powerful effect on enterprise IT when designed correctly and used to its full potential.
 Join Citrix in a discussion that centers on building, connecting and empowering users with cloud services and hear examples of how enterprises are solving real-world business challenges with an architecture and solution purpose-built for the cloud.

 Go Beyond IaaS to Deliver "Anything As a Service"

 Many organizations want to expand upon the IaaS foundation to deliver cloud services in all forms—software, mobility, infrastructure and IT.
 Understanding the strategy, planning process and tools for this transformation will help catalyze changes in the way the business operates and deliver real value.
 Join us to learn about the new ITaaS model and how to begin the transformation.

 Next-Gen Cloud.
 Whatever you call it, there’s a higher calling for cloud computing that requires providers to change their spots and move from a commodity mindset to a premium one.
 Businesses can no longer maintain the status quo that today’s service providers offer.
 Yes, the continuity, speed, mobility, data access and connectivity are staples of the cloud and always will be.
 But cloud providers that plan to not only exist tomorrow – but to lead – know that security must be the top priority for the cloud and are delivering it now.

 In his session at 14th Cloud Expo, Kurt Hagerman, Chief Information Security Officer at FireHost, will detail why and how you can have both infrastructure performance and enterprise-grade security – and what tomorrow's cloud provider will look like.